 Alrighty!
 From this point, I assume that you have an Azure Subscription, and that you have the permissions you need on it.
 All set?
 Perfect!
 Let’s do this click-click-click thingy.

 In the Azure Portal, click around until you get to the New Data Factory page.
 Look for “create a resource” or “Data Factories” and keep clicking until you get there.
-No, seriously, there are at least six different ways that I know of that you can get to the New Data Factory page.
+No, seriously, there are probably at least six different ways that I know of that you can get to the New Data Factory page.
 They also keep changing the portal, and I’m sure you hate outdated descriptions and screenshots as much as me.
 You could also use this fancy direct link: Create Data Factory.
 That might be easier 😉

 Create Data Factory: Basics